 Rule 4- Buyback offers will be collected till 6:00 pm, one trading date before the offer end date.
-So, as a result investors should ensure that they have sufficient quantities of their shares in their demat account before closure of the offer end date.
+So, as a result, investors should ensure that they have sufficient quantities of their shares in their Demat account before the closure of the offer end date.
 Only those shareholders who will hold the shares as on the record date will be allowed for this corporate action.

 Rule 5- online charges are applicable for placing the order i.e. rs.20+GST.
 This charge is non-refundable even in case of rejected or failed transaction.

-There are certain points that needs to be checked before placing the order:
+There are certain points that need to be checked before placing the order: